-...SCHEDULING/SCHEDULE CHANGES...
+...Scheduling/Schedule Changes...

 Schedule changes at the beginning of the year will only occur if there is a need to change the master schedule or if a faculty member determines that an individual change is in the best interest of the student.
-Students must take the time to plan their schedule for the following year when the guidance counselor and academic advisor are conducting scheduling.
+Students must take the time to plan their schedule for the following year when the school counselor and academic advisor are conducting scheduling.